silas-inegbe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 12- create a directory called my_dir with permissions 751 in the working directory Task 13- change the group owner to school for the file hello Task 14- change the owner to vincent and the group owner to staff for all the files and directories
+Task 12- create a directory called my_dir with permissions 751 in the working directory Task 13- change the group owner to school for the file hello Task 14- change the owner to vincent and the group owner to staff for all the files and directories Task 15- change the owner and the group owner of _hello to vincent and staff respectively